IBM/portieris/helm/portieris/README.md

-# Container Image Security Enforcement
+# Portieris

-This chart installs Container Image Security Enforcement for IBM Cloud Container Service in your cluster.
+This chart installs Portieris in your cluster.

 ## Prerequisites